 Come join the fun - we look forward to seeing you at the festival!

 We would also like you to consider sharing your talents by presenting a workshop for our theatre artists.
 The festival offers more than sixty workshops a year.
-You may present a workshop for all attendees, or target your workshop to community theatre, secondary students, youth theatre, college students or educators.
+You may present a workshop for all attendees, or target your workshop to community theatre, high school students, youth theatre, college students or educators.

-Individual Registration Form:
+Festival Registration Form: